searchspring/snap/packages/snap-preact-components/src/components/Molecules/FacetPaletteOptions/readme.md

 ```

 ### columns
-The `columns` prop is the number of columns the grid should contain
+The `columns` prop is the number of columns the grid should contain.

 ```jsx
 <FacetPaletteOptions values={paletteFacet.values} columns={3} />
 ```

 ### gapSize
-The `gapSize` prop is the gap size between rows and columns
+The `gapSize` prop is the gap size between rows and columns.

 ```jsx
 <FacetPaletteOptions values={paletteFacet.values} gapSize={'10px'} />
 ```

 ### hideIcon
-The `hideIcon` prop will disable the facet icon from being rendered
+The `hideIcon` prop will disable the facet icon from being rendered.

 ```jsx
 <FacetPaletteOptions values={paletteFacet.values} hideIcon={true} />